What/If: Reception

 On review aggregator Rotten Tomatoes, the series holds an approval rating of 42% based on 33 reviews, with an average rating of 5.35/10.
-The website's critical consensus reads, " A deliriously delicious performance from Renée Zellweger can't save What/If from its own mediocrity, but boy is her juicy scene chewing fun to watch."
+The website's critical consensus reads, "A deliriously delicious performance from Renée Zellweger can't save What/If from its own mediocrity, but boy is she fun to watch."
 On Metacritic, it has a weighted average score of 58 out of 100, based on 12 critics, indicating "mixed or average reviews".

 Haider Rifaat of The Express Tribune wrote, "The writing is pretty much the heart of the show.
 Immaculate dialogues, nuanced characters and relationships, both broken and unscathed, are a few exciting features that make it compelling.
 Not to forgo the incredible acting prowess of Zellweger, who impeccably embraces the character of Anne.
 Subtle gestures, symbolic interaction and character development are some commendable aspects that intensify the actors’ performances."
 NPR's Linda Holmes concluded: "... it's not a good show, but it's entertaining in a very specific way.
 Zellweger has sunk her teeth so deeply into this notion of Welcome To Rich Prowling Cougartown that she's practically licking up bowls of milk.
 Everything in What/If is forever being revealed and unfurled and figuratively glitter-bombed, and if I were trying to distract myself from the problems of the world and had perhaps a tankard of wine and a dear friend at my disposal, I just might put my head on a fuzzy pillow and fire it up."